iotacss/getting-started/README.md

 # Getting Started with iotaCSS #

-This is a detailed documentation with everything you need to know about iotaCSS and how to get started with it.

 ## What is iotaCSS ##

 iotaCSS is a smart and minimalistic CSS Framework built for scale.
-It's SASS based and follows the BEM Methodology.
+It's [SASS](http://sass-lang.com/) based and follows the [BEM Methodology](https://css-tricks.com/bem-101/).

 ## Understanding iotaCSS ##

-iotaCSS is a set of standalone modules and each one of them has it's own dependencies.
-Each module can be used as a unit or it can be used together with other modules in order to build more complex features. iotaCSS modules are separated into different categories, which help developers understand what each category is meant for and how it has to be threated by the developer.
+iotaCSS is a set of standalone modules with their individual dependencies.
+Each module can be used separately or it can be used together with other modules in order to build more complex features. iotaCSS modules are separated into different categories, which help developers understand what each category is meant for and how it has to be treated by the developer.
 The main categories are:

 ### Settings ###